8 Facts About AI in the Marketing Revolution

 The system is designed so as to answer the basic 5W+H questions.
 Namely, voice commands almost always start with one of these questions: Who did what, where, when, why, or how?
 AI is able to process searches immediately and give answers that don’t differ from text-based search results.

-This process is not only changing marketing as such, but it also affects user behavior.
+This process is not only changing marketing as such, but it also affects user behaviour.
 Content consumption is getting increasingly vocal, speeding up the rate at which people can find answers to their inquiries.

 Most marketers are dealing with thousands of followers, multiple communication channels, and all sorts of campaigns and content creation activities.
 In such circumstances, reporting is everything but a simple task for a small (or big) marketing unit.